mparchment/salsabil-io/src/content/blog/hadith.md

 - *Al-Muharrar* by Shams al-Din b.
 ‘Abd al-Hadi

 Although this book is primarily on ahadith al-ahkam, it should also be studied for ‘ilal, tashih, and tadh’if.
 Ibn ‘Abd al-Hadi was a master in hadith at a very young age.
-In this work he took al-Ilmam by Ibn Daqiq al-‘Id and summarized it with a focus on judging the hadith and mentioning their ‘ilal.
+In this work he took *al-Ilmam* by Ibn Daqiq al-‘Id and summarized it with a focus on judging the hadith and mentioning their ‘ilal.
 Listen to the recorded lessons of ‘Abdulaziz al-Tarifi.

 - *Nuzhat al-Nazar* by Ibn Hajar

 This work is only beneficial after a thorough understanding of mustalah.
 It organizes categories and connects juz' to the universals.
-Its most comprehensive commentary to read is al-Laqqani's Qada' al-Watar, which compiles key points and relevant sections from Muqaddimah Ibn Salah, while also quoting from the three important hawashi of Nuzhah, verbatim with references.
+Its most comprehensive commentary to read is al-Laqqani's *Qada' al-Watar*, which compiles key points and relevant sections from *Muqaddimah Ibn Salah* alongside quoting from the three important hawashi of *Nuzhah* verbatim with references.

 - *Al-Manhaj Al-Muqtarah* by Hatim al-’Awni